Relevant Products: Signature Manager Exchange Edition | Signature Manager Outlook Edition | Template Editor

-To create responsive signatures within the On-Premise solutions, you will need to use the Microsoft's IF MSO statements, this means that if the email client does not support these statements it will display the "Mobile" version of the signature template.
+To create responsive signatures within the On-Premise solutions, you will need to use Microsoft's IF MSO statements.
+This means that if the mail client does not support these statements, it will display the 'Mobile' version of the signature template.

-Insert your logo in the first div tag like below, add a width to the first div tag around 10px larger than your logo.
+- Insert your logo into the first div tag as displayed below and add width to the first div tag around 10px larger than your logo:

-Insert the required fields into the second div and add a width value to this.
-You may need to adjust this as you go to ensure you have enough space for the signature.
-Create return lines using <br/> tags.
+- Insert the required fields into the second div tag and add a width value to this.
+You may need to adjust this as you go - to ensure you have enough space for the signature.
+Create return lines using <br/> tags:

-Apply styles to the fields as required by clicking each field and using the Properties window located on the right hand side.
+- Apply styles to the fields as required by clicking on each field and using the Properties window located on the right-hand side:

 - Once you have completed this, you should be able to go to the preview and see the signature appearing similar to this: